 IRS and State Tax Lien and Levy

-IRS and State Tax Lien and Levy are collection tools that the taxing authorities use to pressure taxpayers into paying their debt or making payment arrangements.
+IRS and State Tax Lien and Levy are collection tools that the taxing authorities use to pressure taxpayers into paying their unpaid taxes or making payment arrangements.
 The good news is in many cases liens and levies can be temporary or released after being accepted into a payment program.

-A federal tax lien is the government’s legal claim against your property when you neglect or fail to pay a tax debt.
+A federal tax lien is the government’s legal claim against your property when you neglect or fail to pay taxes owed.
 The IRS files a public document, the Notice of Federal Tax Lien, to alert creditors that the government has a legal right to your property.
 The lien protects the government’s interest in all your property, including real estate, personal property and financial assets.
 A federal tax lien exists after the IRS:

 - Assesses your liability